Novecento99/AlbinoAir/README.md

 For example, the Esp8266 Nodemcu has as default pins D1 and D2.
 You can easily find them by googling "xxxxx board I2C default pins".

+This git also provides the script to upload to the microcontroller using the Arduino IDE.
+It has to be

 ## Optimizations

 - esp sleep instead of delay to save power
 - better webpage user experience
 - fix the upload time (e.g. at xx:00)
-- improve the website

-- connection to google home
+- connection to google home ( ? )

 ## Acknowledgements